 The remuneration of the Supervisory Board members consists of annual fixed fees and committee fees.
-As at 31 December 2016 and 31 December 2015, no loans, advance payments or guarantees had been provided to Supervisory Board members.
+As at 31 December 2016 and 31 December 2015, no loans, advance payments or guarantees had been provided by the company to Supervisory Board members.